integr8ly/integreatly-operator/test-cases/tests/installation/a42-rhoam-on-byovpc-cluster.md

 estimate: 4h
 tags:
   - per-release
+  - automated
 ---

 # A42 - RHOAM on BYOVPC cluster

 ## Description

+**Update**
+These steps were automated and there was a Jenkins pipeline created that is [running nightly](https://master-jenkins-csb-intly.apps.ocp-c1.prod.psi.redhat.com/job/Nightly/job/managed-api-install-addon-flow/) and is being monitored.

 Verify RHOAM installation on BYOVPC cluster (OSD cluster using custom AWS VPC)